 - blower model number

 - motor hp

 - motor enclosure (TEFC)

-- · voltage, number of phases, frequency
+- voltage, number of phases, frequency

-- outlet position and rotation direction (CW or CCW)
+- rotation direction (CW or CCW)

 Air Pressure Switch

 The air pressure switch gives a signal to the monitoring system when there is not enough air pressure from the blower.
 You can find more information on pressure switches in Blower Bulletin 610.